ttudorandrei/e-commerce-backend/README.md

 - run `npm run start` to run the server;
 - open the server in your _Insomnia_ or _Postman_ and try the different _GET_, _POST_, _PUT_ and _DELETE_ methods;

+**Alternatively** you can use the Heroku deployment link and Postman to test the deployed application;

 ## Questions

 For any questions regarding this app, please contact me via: